lh3/sgdp-fermi/README.md

 fermi.kit/k8 fermi.kit/hapdip.js vcfsum -f raw.vcf.gz | bgzip > flt.vcf.gz
 ```
 The `pileup` command line does not apply any statistical modeling.
 It simply
-extracts differences from the reference genome and produces a multi-sample VCF.
+extracts unitig-reference differences and produces a multi-sample VCF.
+The
-The filtering script marks variants with 1) <50% calling rate or 2) <10
+filtering script marks variants with 1) <50% calling rate or 2) <10 supporting
-supporting reads in the sample with the highest allele depth.
-Post-filtered
+reads in the sample with the highest allele depth.
+Post-filtered variants are
-variants are then imported to BGT:
+then imported to BGT:
 ```sh
 bgt import -S flt.vcf.gz 263.bgt
 ```